-You’ll also notice that, unlike its less illustrious peers, the top-tier Hilton Aspire Card has kept its welcome offer steady at 150,000 Hilton Honors points, with no statement credit.
+You’ll also notice that, unlike its less illustrious peers, the top-tier Hilton Aspire Card has kept its welcome offer steady at 150,000 Hilton Honors points, with no extra statement credit.

-Nevertheless, unless you’re planning to stay with Hilton very soon and urgently need the Diamond status, it makes more sense to apply for one of the three other Hilton cards with record-high bonuses while they’re around.
+Nevertheless, unless you’re planning to stay with Hilton very soon and urgently need the Diamond status, it makes more sense to apply for one of the three other Hilton cards with higher bonuses while they’re around.

-You could then add the Aspire to your portfolio later on as its welcome bonus has remained pretty steady with very few fluctuations over the past few years.
+You could then add the Aspire to your portfolio later on, as its welcome bonus has remained pretty steady with very few fluctuations over the past few years.